emca-it/Energy-Log-Server-6.x/09-00-00-Intelligence_Module/09-00-00-Intelligence_Module.md

 # Intelligence Module #

-A dedicated artificial intelligence module has been built in the Energy Log Server system that allows prediction of parameter values relevant to the maintenance of infrastructure and IT systems.
+A dedicated artificial intelligence module has been built in the Energy Logserver system that allows prediction of parameter values relevant to the maintenance of infrastructure and IT systems.
 Such parameters include: